AriFordsham/GHCWiki/trac-reports.md

 Clicking on one of the report results will take you to that ticket.
 You can navigate through the results by clicking the *Next Ticket* or *Previous Ticket* links just below the main menu bar, or click the *Back to Report* link to return to the report page.

-You can safely edit any of the tickets and continue to navigate through the results using the *Next/Previous/Back to Report* links after saving your results, but when you return to the report, there will be no hint about what has changed, as would happen if you were navigating a list of tickets obtained from a query (see [TracQuery\#NavigatingTickets](trac-query#navigating-tickets)). *(since 0.11)*
+You can safely edit any of the tickets and continue to navigate through the results using the *Next/Previous/Back to Report* links after saving your results, but when you return to the report, there will be no hint about what has changed, as would happen if you were navigating a list of tickets obtained from a query (see [TracQuery\#NavigatingTickets](trac-query#navigating-tickets)).

 ## Alternative Download Formats